 4. Pass all these regions (images) to the CNN and classify them into various classes.

 5. Once we have divided each region into its corresponding class, we can combine all these regions to get the original image with the detected objects:

 The problem with using this approach is that the objects in the image can have different aspect ratios and spatial locations.
-For instance, in some cases the object might be covering most of the image, while in others the object might only be covering a small percentage of the image.
-The shapes of the objects might also be different (happens a lot in real-life use cases).
+For instance, in some cases, the object might be covering most of the image, while in others the object might only be covering a small percentage of the image.
+The shapes of the objects might also be different (which happens a lot in real-life use cases).

 As a result of these factors, we would require a very large number of regions resulting in a huge amount of computational time.
 So to solve this problem and reduce the number of regions, we can use region-based CNN, which selects the regions using a proposal method.
 Let’s understand what this region-based CNN can do for us.